enthought/mayavi/docs/source/mayavi/example_fire.rst

      automatically update when the scalar value is changed.

   5. This data also features vectors.
 The scalar data has `u`, `v` and `w` but not the magnitude of the velocity.
-Lets say we'd like to be able to view iso-contours of the magnitude of the velocity.
-To do this lets use the `ExtractVectorNorm` filter.
+Let's say we'd like to be able to view iso-contours of the magnitude of the velocity.
+To do this let's use the `ExtractVectorNorm` filter.
      This is created by choosing the `Visualize->Filters->Extract Vector Norm` menu.